KuanWeiBeCool/Predict-Electricity-Demand-in-Ontario/README.md

 # Predict-Electricity-Demand-in-Ontario

-This repository contains files and code for the project - "Forecasting Ontario’s Electrical Demand Using Machine Learning".
+This repository contains files and code for the project - "Forecasting Ontario’s Electrical Demand Using Machine Learning" - authored by Kuan Wei, Lucas Crea, Manuel Sage, and Jiarui Xie.
 We collected the hourly electricity demand in Ontario from the years 2017 to 2020 (https://www.ieso.ca/en/Power-Data/Data-Directory).
 Other features used for the predictions include time (converted into sine-cosine encoding), temperature (a weighted average temperature across six weather stations in the major population centers across the province: Hamilton, Kitchener, London, Ottawa, Toronto and Windsor, from https://climate.weather.gc.ca), and holiday information.
 Four machine learning models (RF, FCNN, LSTM, GRU) are used and their model performances are compared.

 ## Preprocessing